Starting a business can be exhilarating, gratifying, and even a little intimidating.

 Corporations with one or a few owners and small LLCs are the most likely to have the corporate veil pierced and end up personally liable for the business.

-When the court allows piercing of the corporate veil, a creditor can come after your home, investments, bank accounts, and other assets to pay the debt.
-This is one of the worst disadvantages of corporation.
+When the court allows the piercing of the corporate veil, a creditor can come after your home, investments, bank accounts, and other assets to pay the debt.
+This is one of the worst disadvantages of a corporation.

 This is a scary possibility, so let’s look at when this may happen:

 - You’ve created no real separation between you and your company.
-If you mix the finances of your business and your personal ones, you’ve removed that separation.
+If you mix the finances of your business and your ones, you’ve removed that separation.
 This is simple as paying business bills from a personal checking account.

 - You (or another shareholder) did something that is considered fraudulent or wrongful.
 This may be acting dishonest or recklessly or even just acquiring work knowing that your finances at the moment won’t allow you to pay for it.